 Appeals will generally not be considered if you received your infringement because:

-- You did not understand the parking sign - these signs are based on the Road Code and Australian Standards.
+- You did not understand the parking sign.
+The signs are based on the Road Code and Australian Standards.

-- You thought you were allowed to park there - only authorised vehicles can park in areas such as Loading Zones, Taxi Stands, Charter Bus Bays, and Disabled Bays (with ACROD permits).
+- You thought you were allowed to park there.
+Only authorised vehicles can park in specially marked bays such as Loading Zones, Taxi Stands, Charter Bus Bays, and Disabled Bays (with ACROD permits).

-- You were helping someone and thought it was alright to disregard the parking rules - despite the good deed, you still need to ensure your vehicle is correctly parked.
+- You were helping someone.
+Despite the good deed, you still need to ensure your vehicle is correctly parked.

-- You could not find a convenient parking bay so you left your vehicle in a place you thought would have been alright - you can only park in designated parking areas.
+- You could not find a convenient parking bay.
+You can only park in designated parking areas.
+You are not permitted to leave your vehicle in a place you thought would have been alright.

 You may wish to download a Statutory Declaration Form from the Department of the Attorney General's website.